Our Best Learned Road Trip Travel Tips

 Road Trip Travel Tips

 So what have we learned putting in all of those miles?
 A lot.
-When we do fly, which we are planning to do so once again this year, we travel light.
+Whenever we fly, we travel exceptionally light.
 We each take one bag and a backpack.
+I really don’t care if I wear the same two or three outfits when traveling anywhere.
 Everything gets carried on, and no wheels on our bags.
 The cobblestones of Portugal cured us of wheels.

 The same philosophy applies to long/short distance road trips.
 Travel light.
 The big difference is your car needs a few things as well.
-Here’s a few of our best learned road trip travel tips.
 Some, I’m sure are obvious, but it’s always good to be reminded as you think about getting behind the wheel.
 And, as always it’s better to be safe than sorry because you never know what you’ll find out there on the road.

 If you have a service such as AAA, it’s a good idea to take your car for a courtesy service check, before hitting the road.
 Or, make an appointment with your favorite mechanic.
 Better safe than sorry, especially if you’re gearing up for a long distance trip.